This post is sponsored by the Meridian Credit Union.

 With one of Canada’s best credit cards – the Meridian Visa Infinite Cash Back Card – you’ll get 4% back on every $1 you spend stocking up on holiday dinner ingredients at the grocery store.
 However, you can boost your savings by double dipping and using a credit card and grocery coupons at the same time.

-A number of apps and websites (such as Flipp, Checkout51 and Drop) offer a mix of coupons, points or cash back on every dollar you spend on groceries that, when used in tandem with a rewards credit card, can help you save faster.
+A number of money-saving apps and websites (such as Flipp, Checkout51 and Drop) offer a mix of coupons, points or cash back on every dollar you spend on groceries that, when used in tandem with a rewards credit card, can help you save faster.
 You should also sign up for emails and flyers from department stores and grocery chains, who may be rolling out a number of holiday-themed discounts that you can take advantage of.

 Cook from scratch